NellielProject/Nelliel/documentation/plugins/core-plugin-hooks.md

 ### nel-in-during-info-json
 Added: v0.9.30

-Called when the raw data for API info is generated.
+Called when the raw data for JSON API info is generated.

 **Arguments**